mit-pdos/sigmaos/cpython3.11/Doc/library/random.rst

    For a given seed, the :func:`choices` function with equal weighting typically produces a different sequence than repeated calls to :func:`choice`.
-The algorithm used by :func:`choices` uses floating-point arithmetic for internal consistency and speed.
+The algorithm used by :func:`choices` uses floating point arithmetic for internal consistency and speed.
 The algorithm used by :func:`choice` defaults to integer arithmetic with repeated selections to avoid small biases from round-off error.